redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

 #How to create a new theme for RedKite CMS

-This document covers the topic about creating a new theme for RedKite CMS.
+This document covers the process of creating a new theme for RedKite CMS.

-A theme is a just a collection of templates and assets to define a website design.
+Put simply, a theme is a just a collection of templates and assets to define a website design.

 ## The theme structure
-A custom theme lives under the **app/plugins/RedKiteCms/Theme** folder, so to start creating a new theme, add a **MyCustomTheme** directory under that folder.
+When you build a custom theme it will be saved in the **app/plugins/RedKiteCms/Theme** folder, so to start creating a new theme, add a **MyCustomTheme** directory under that folder.
 A theme is a plugin in RedKite CMS and requires a **plugin.json** file placed in the root of the theme itself, so add that file and paste this code inside:

     // app/plugins/RedKiteCms/Theme/MyCustomTheme/plugin.json
     {